 Portugal: RPCs for Neutrons - How they work

-Standard Resistive Plate Chambers (RPCs) consist of two electrode (an anode and a cathode) plates, btoh made from a resistive material and separated by a thin layer of gas called a “gas-gap”.
+Standard Resistive Plate Chambers (RPCs) consist of two electrode (an anode and a cathode) plates, both made from a resistive material and separated by a thin layer of gas called a “gas-gap”.
 When a charged particle enters the gas-gap it can ionize the gas molecules to create electron-ion pairs.
-Due to the electric field, the ions travel towards the cathode and the electrons towards the anode and are detected by signal pickup electrodes.
-The moving electrons are also subject to a Townsend avalanche process which intensifies the signal picked up.
-Ultimately, this acquired data provides information such as time-of-flight (TOF)and position telling us where and when an event occurred.
+Due to the electric field, the ions travel towards the cathode and the electrons towards the anode, inducing signals on the pickup electrodes.
+The moving electrons are also subject to a Townsend avalanche process which amplify the signals.
+Ultimately, this acquired data provides information such as time-of-flight (TOF) and position telling us where and when an event occurred.

 As mentioned in our previous article, at least one of the electrodes needs to be coated with a thin neutron converter layer of 10B4C to make it sensitive to thermal neutrons.
 When the neutrons hit the converter layer, a fission reaction with the 10B isotope causes the production of 7Li, 4He charged particles:

 For thinner converter layers, these charged particles can migrate into the gas-gap and start the ionization process mentioned above.
 In principle, the converter layer can be deposited on the cathode or the anode, or both.
 The cathode is a good choice for simplicity of detector design and spatial resolution.
-Another benefit is that all the charged particles generated by neutron capture in 10B will start ionizing in the vicinity of the cathode.
-Thus the electrons pass through more gas as they move towards the anode, creating more Townsend avalanches which eventually enables higher spatial resolution.
+Another benefit is that all the charged particles generated by neutron capture in 10B will start ionizing in the vicinity of the cathode, which eventually enables higher spatial resolution.

 Improving 10B RPCs